 What to do if your phone is not charging

-There are several reasons why your device might not charge, and most can be fixed without any extra support.
-The most common reasons for a device failing to charge are:
+There are several reasons why your phone might not charge, and most can be fixed without any extra support.
+The most common reasons for a phone failing to charge are:

 Find out what to do if your tablet is not charging.